ConDiSR: Contrastive Disentanglement and Style Regularization for Single Domain Generalization: Introduction

 In this work, we propose a novel method, \ours{}, that combines \textbf{Con}trastive \textbf{Di}sentanglement and \textbf{S}tyle \textbf{R}egularization for robust medical image classification in the SDG setting.
 Our key contributions are as follows:

-\begin{itemize} \item We develop a new SDG method that utilizes reconstruction-based style regularization for improved structure/style disentanglement. \item We develop a criterion suitable for the classification task that integrates reconstruction loss, contrastive loss, and cross-entropy loss functions. \item We propose a solution to the histopathology images classification task that improves over the previous SOTA methods in SDG and sets the first real benchmark on a five medical center dataset. \end{itemize}
+\begin{itemize} \item We develop a new SDG method that utilizes reconstruction-based style regularization for improved structure/style disentanglement. \item We develop a criterion suitable for the classification task that integrates reconstruction loss, contrastive loss, and cross-entropy loss functions. \item We propose a solution to the medical images classification task that improves over the previous SOTA methods in SDG on two DG datasets representing different medical imaging modalities. \end{itemize}